Evansville tornado outbreak of November 2005: Smith Mills, Kentucky/Evansville–Paradise–Gentryville, Indiana

 Tornado warnings were in effect at the time and issued on average about 30 minutes before the tornado hit, but few people were alerted as many were asleep as the tornado hit in the overnight hours.
 The local NOAA Weather Radio transmitter was experiencing technical difficulties at the time, causing some weather radios to not sound an alarm.
-Damages were estimated at around $85 million.

 Aftermath

 The community's response to the tornado garnered national praise.
 Brad Gair, a coordinating officer for the Federal Emergency Management Agency (FEMA) noted: "I don't think I've ever seen a community of people come out so quickly to help each other.
 All communities come together after a disaster, but this one is exceptional...
 Just having a telethon that quickly was amazing," said Gair, "Then to raise that kind of money ...
 That's unusual."

-On August 12, 2006 a granite monument memorial was built at Eastbrook Mobile Home Park, along with a new playground dedicated to the children lost in the tornado.
+On August 12, 2006, a granite monument memorial was built at Eastbrook Mobile Home Park, along with a new playground dedicated to the children lost in the tornado.
 It was part of a campaign launched by two parents that lost children in the tornado.
 In addition, Rep. Phil Hoy introduced a bill called "CJ's law" which mandates that manufacturers of mobile homes install an operating weather radio with a separate power outlet in order to alert residents.
 It was named after victim C.J.
 Martin, who was two years old.
-Vanderburgh County also passed legislation toughening safety standards for their 3,100 mobile homes, requiring them to be more securely anchored with additional straps and braces, to try to prevent another tornado disaster.
+Vanderburgh County also passed legislation toughening safety standards for their 3,100 mobile homes, requiring them to be more securely anchored with additional straps and braces.

 Ellis Park was rebuilt and reopened on June 1, 2006, for training.
 The first races at the rebuilt facility were held on July 19, 2006.

-Local television station WEHT began a campaign after the tornado to provide weather radios to tornado victims for free, and to all for a discounted price.
-Even WEHT's competitors have now posted how to program a weather radio on their websites.
-This program has since spread to many different areas of the country.

 "Habitat for Humanity" Evansville Chapter launched construction of "Operation Home Again," the New Haven Subdivision, which are new homes dedicated to the survivors of the tornado at Green River Road and Fickas Road.
 The subdivision has 55 homes and playground/park.
 There are four streets in the subdivision – Inspiration Street, Healing Street, Promise Street, and Belief Street.